GamesCreed

 Bright Memory

-Bosses are great visually, and they take inspiration from eastern mythology.
-In their scale and composition, remind you of Dark Souls or Nioh enemies.
+Bosses are great visually, and they take inspiration from Eastern mythology.
+In their scale and composition, they remind you of Dark Souls or Nioh enemies.
 However, gameplay-wise, they are pretty uninspiring and can be dodged and dealt with rather easily.
 So, there is potential there, albeit unexplored.

 Bright Memory: Infinite, PC, Review, Gameplay, Screenshots, Female Character, GamesCreed